 The job history and the job type of the policyholder affect the premium amount allocated to them by the insurers of the savings plan.
 If the job of the policyholder involves high risk-taking ability, the premium of the savings plan tends to be more.

 The future goals and ambitions of the policyholder directly affect the policy premium payment of the savings plan.
-For example, if the policyholder wishes to have a financial corpus 20X more than the actual amount invested after the completion of the tenure, then the premium amount rates will be higher than normal.
+For example, suppose the policyholder wishes to have a financial corpus of 20X more than the actual amount invested after the completion of the tenure.
+In that case, the premium amount rates will be higher than normal.

 The old idiom to avoid putting all eggs in one basket holds true for investing in saving plans as well.
 One should avoid over-exposure to a single market instrument.
 It is wise to spread investment across a range of investment instruments to hedge against extraordinary loss in a particular instrument.

-Over investing can burden finances for present needs.
-Many times people invest more than what they can comfortably put aside for meeting regular expenses, resulting in the cancellation of policies.
+Over-investing can burden finances for present needs.
+People often invest more than what they can comfortably put aside to meet regular expenses, resulting in the cancellation of policies.
 The cumulative effect of such cancellations is the loss of hard-earned money in penalties.